dummifiedme/TheNotebook/NotesVault/Indian Polity - Lectures Notes.md

 	- Rule of law is on part of the government.
 	- Rule of Law = LImited Government.
 - Constitutionalism is a feature only of Democracy.
+	- WHY?
+		- In democratic countries the power lies with the people.

-Example: Fundamental Right is a part of 'Rule o'
+Example: Fundamental Right is a part of 'Rule of Law' => Limits the government.